 Breakfast on Kalampunian Beach

-Yesterday, we awoke around 8 o’clock to driving rain.
+Yesterday, we awoke around 8 o’clock to the sound of pouring rain.
 This morning was a very different story.
 Brilliant sunshine woke me up around six, and I couldn’t help but get out of the bungalow and go for a walk along the beach while Lori and Noe continued to snooze.

-It was a perfect morning for walking barefoot along the beach, and a perfect time, as the sun had not risen over the tree line.
+It was a perfect morning for walking barefoot along the beach, and a perfect time to do so, as the sun had not risen over the tree line.
 I got about halfway to the village when it occurred to me that the other two lazy bums should really be enjoying this as well.

 Twenty minutes later, I was back in the same spot walking along the beach, but with my small entourage.
 On vacation, I wouldn’t say that Lori or Noe embrace early morning wake-ups, but Lori’s generally thankful of the wake-up once she’s out and about.

-Best thing about the beaches around here in April — the weather’s hot, the water’s warm and clear, and we seem to have it all to ourselves.
+The best thing about Kudat beaches in April — the weather’s hot, the water’s warm and clear, and we seem to have it all to ourselves!

 Ten o’clock finally rolled around, and so did our ride.
-Off to Secret Beach!
+Off to Kudat’s Secret Beach!

 Don't Miss These Sabah Experiences!